DesmondLeo/ChefBuddy/README.md

 ChefBuddy is designed to make this process easier by automatically gathering ingredients from your chosen recipes into one unified shopping list.
 Simply provide a link to an online recipe or upload an image of a recipe from a cookbook.
 ChefBuddy will extract the text from the source, identify the ingredients using advanced AI, and allow you to add as many recipes as you like.
 When you're done, it combines all the ingredients into a single shopping list, ready for you to copy and use.

+# TRY THIS CODE YOURSELF!
+Currently this is a work-in-progress POC.
+It works - though like all things it can be improved.
+Right now it is only accessible via a command line interface, but the goal is to eventually turn this into a full GUI-enabled webapp built with bubble.io.
+Follow the instructions if you want to try out the CLI today, or check back later to try the MVP webapp.

 # Python Notes

 **The following Python libraries must be installed on your local device before running the program:**